codebylexis/movie_rental_dashboard/README.md

 # 🎬 Movie Rental Analytics Dashboard

-An interactive data analytics dashboard built using **Streamlit**, **MySQL**, and **Python** to visualize business performance for a fictional movie rental company with data from 2024.
+An interactive data analytics dashboard built using **Streamlit**, **MySQL**, and **Python** to visualize business performance for a fictional company, **ReelTime Rentals**, using 2024 data.

-> 💡 This project is ideal for showcasing full-stack data skills — from database design and data generation to query building, visualization, and interactive deployment.
+> 💡 Great for showcasing full-stack data skills — from database design and data generation to SQL querying, visualization, and interactive deployment.

 ---